pandas-dev/pandas/doc/source/user_guide/io.rst

    e.g "2000-01-01T00:01:02+00:00" and similar variations.
 If you can arrange for your data to store datetimes in this format, load times will be significantly faster, ~20x has been observed.

-.. deprecated:: 2.2.0
-   Combining date columns inside read_csv is deprecated.
-Use ``pd.to_datetime`` on the relevant result columns instead.

 Date parsing functions